ltrzic12/mono-job-task-vehicle-grid/README.md

 ## Features

-List the key features of your React.js project.
-You can use bullet points for this section.

 - View a list of vehicle makes and models.
 - Sort vehicle makes and models in ascending or descending order.
 - Filter vehicle models by make.